 Cards Against Humanity, America’s favorite party game company that combines “mature” comedy with a socially relevant commentary, surprised everyone with something so unusual, they’ve got to be the first to do it.
-The Chicago-based firm paid for their Chinese factory workers’ vacation.

 In a blog post, the company revealed that it used some of the money from earnings it got off their “Eight sensible gifts of Hanukkah” promotion which humorous gifts were sent out over the course of the Hanukkah holiday.